sebhaan/GPplus/README.md

  * Option for generating html maps for result visualisation.
  * Options for splitting in train and test sets and x-fold cross-validation

 GPplus is being actively developed in [a public repository on GitHub](https://github.com/sebhaan/GPplus).
-Ff you have any questions, please [open an issue](https://github.com/sebhaan/GPplus/issues) .
+If you have any questions, please [open an issue](https://github.com/sebhaan/GPplus/issues).

 Additional dependencies
 ---------------------